Grashjs/user-guide/workflows-management/work-order/managing-manual-work-orders.md

 The section offers a comprehensive set of filters to refine and customize the view or search results within the application.Here's an explanation of the different filters available:

-1. __All__: This filter allows you to search across all fields or categories.
+1. __Type__: This filter allows you to search across preventive, reactive or all work orders .
 2. __Asset__: You can filter the results based on specific assets or equipment.
 3. __Category__: This filter enables you to narrow down the results by different categories Work Orders.
 4. __Team__: If your organization has multiple teams, you can filter the results to show only items associated with a particular team.